³Ô¹ÏÍøÕ¾

 Visiting Assistant Professor of American History, Washington and Lee University

-In a now viral video, U.S. Rep. Nancy Mace of South Carolina was filmed taping a piece of paper with the word “biological” on it above a women’s restroom sign inside the Capitol building.
-This followed Mace’s introduction of two bills to limit the use of single-sex women’s facilities – first in the Capitol then on all federal properties – to members of the corresponding “biological sex.”
+In a now viral video, U.S. Rep. Nancy Mace of South Carolina was filmed with the word “biological” on it above a women’s restroom sign inside the Capitol building.
+This followed Mace’s introduction of two bills to limit the use of single-sex women’s facilities – first in then on – to members of the corresponding “biological sex.”

 Mace’s Capitol bill claims that the presence of “biological males” in “restrooms, locker rooms, and changing rooms designed for women jeopardizes the safety and dignity” of “female” House members and employees.